allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 ### Concept
 However, it turned out that there are ways to export even huge databases.
 After some investigation, we found **SQL Package** tool.
 It provides **export** option and is great for solving the aforementioned problem.
-It is able to produce a <em>.bacpac</em>
-file that contains highly compressed content of the database.
+It is able to produce a _.bacpac_ file that contains highly compressed content of the database.
-The tool also allows you to restore data at any time using the **import** operation, if there is ever a need to look at it again, for example for audit purposes.
+The tool also allows you to restore data at any time using the **import** operation, if there is ever a need to look at it again, for example, for audit purposes.

 The next step is to copy the mentioned file to the container in the Storage Account using the **AzCopy** tool and ensure that it is stored in the **ARCHIVE** tier, which will significantly reduce the costs of maintaining it.